A Reverse Black Hole Information Problem: How to detect an AdS black hole

 \subsubsection{Two-point functions}

 \paragraph{\boldmath$N=3$.} Now that we have reviewed the basics of the partial deconfinement literature, we can study two-point functions in the simplest toy example where we can have some features of confined and (partially) deconfined states.
 This is the free Gaussian model \eqref{eq: toy model Gaussian} with $N=3$.
-We also take $D=1$, which allows us to drop the spacetime index $I$.\footnote{We should keep in mind that $D>1$ ensures that we should pick the gauge where the different $X_I$ are as simultaneously diagonal as possible.
-We keep in mind that we have $D>1$, but we restrict here to states created by only one of the creation operators $\hat{A}^\dagger_I$, such that we can drop the index $I$.} We have
+We have $D>1$, such that the $X_I$ are not simultaneously diagonalizable, but we restrict here to states created by only one of the creation operators $\hat{A}^\dagger_I$, such that we can drop the index $I$.
+We have

 Let us first compare a deconfined state to a confined state with four creation operators:

 When expanded out, the deconfined state has 36 different terms.
 The confined state is created by acting only with the diagonal generators. \footnote{Note that the two states are not orthogonal: they have an overlap $\braket{\psi_{\text{deconfined}}|\psi_{\text{confined}}} = \frac{1}{2\sqrt{10}}$.
 However, for heavier states, one expects this overlap to decrease, as the number of terms in the deconfined state will grow quickly.} Probe operators are created by a finite number of short traces, which describe in the dual picture a small collection of D-branes connected by open strings.
 In this SU(3) example, probe operators are built up out of only the diagonal generators $\hat{A}_{i}$ and $\hat{A}_{i}^\dagger$ for $i=3,8$.\footnote{In the case of large $N$, also a few nearly diagonal generators can be included in the probe operators.} An example of such a (Hermitian) operator is